adhikamashmith/websample/README.md

-Ashmith is s good boy
+Ashmith is a good boy